Forensic Science BSc (Hons)

 30 credits

-This is a core module for students studying Forensic Science.
-The module aims to develop the scientific and employability skills that were introduced at level 4, and to embed these skills within the real-world applications of forensic biology.
-This module will develop your Future Skills through engagement with the Explore assessment, applying problem-solving to real-world problems within forensic biology.
+This module will help you further develop your scientific and employability skills, and embed these skills within the real-world applications of forensic biology.
+You will develop your Future Skills through engagement with the Explore assessment, applying problem-solving to real-world problems within forensic biology.

-You will also develop your knowledge of forensic biology with a focus on key methods of human identification, and contact trace evidence, associated with the human skeleton, tissues and fluids, including DNA analysis.
-The development of these methods through scientific research and case practice is also addressed to foster a critical evaluation of the applicability and reliability of key forensic techniques.
+You will also expand your knowledge of forensic biology with a focus on key methods of human identification, and contact trace evidence, associated with the human skeleton, tissues and fluids, including DNA analysis.

 Crime Scene, Evidence and Law